Get started with IronPDF

 Multi-Threading Example

-We have found the Parallel.ForEach pattern very helpful for batch processing PDFs.
+The Parallel.ForEach pattern is particularly useful for batch processing PDFs.

 :path=/static-assets/pdf/content-code-examples/how-to/async-multi-thread.cs